j-tyr/markdown-cv/index.md

 Fixing existing bugs,
 Designing QA tests,
 Integrating third-party libraries into our software and keeping them up to date,
-Handling support rquests from clients,
+Handling support requests from clients,
 Liaising with the Product Manager to discuss the future vision for our software.

 __Additional responsibilites__